nxf5025/amazon-ai-building-better-bots/README.md

 1. Build the bot
 1. Test using the Amazon Lex Console; do you see any responses when you ask `May I have a mocha?`

-## Android App
+## Android or Web Application
-Now, let's build this voice bot through an Android App that talks to you using Amazon Polly and Amazon Lex.
+If you'd like to explore further, you can integrate your Amazon Lex bot with an Android application or a web page.

+### Android Application
 You'll need the following in addition to your AWS account:
 - Android development environment ([download](https://developer.android.com/sdk))
 - To test voice (you can use the simulator for text)